Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/cmd-docs.md

 Use the `--no-compile` argument to skip re-compilation.
 When this flag is provided, `dbt docs generate` will skip step (2) described above.
 Despite no compilation happening, note that dbt still runs certain special macros (like `generate_schema_name`) [during parsing](/docs/guides/parsing-vs-compilation-vs-runtime), even when compilation is skipped.

-(Despite no compilation happening, please note that some special macros like `generate_schema_name` will still be run during the dbt parsing phase as described [here](https://github.com/dbt-labs/dbt-core/blob/main.md).)

 **Example**:

 ```